-Norma Geller’s ’87 philanthropy is driven by tragedy and enlightenment
+Norma Geller’s ’87 philanthropy is driven by enlightenment

 By Karly Kovac ’15

-Norma (Saphire) Geller ’87 is a caregiver, businesswoman, and survivor.
+Norma (Saphire) Geller ’87 is a caregiver, businesswoman, and victor.

 “I’m a people person,” Geller says.
 “I’ve been through a lot in my life, and I’ve gotten to this point, and I’m thankful.
 I connect with people.”

-While working diligently to raise her four children and 11 grandchildren, catering to the family furniture business with her husband, Al, and battling ovarian cancer, Geller has supported several Cleveland philanthropic efforts.
-She was driven by tragedy and enlightenment through her John Carroll education.
+While working diligently to raise her four children, catering to the family furniture business with her husband, Al, and battling ovarian cancer, Geller has supported several Cleveland philanthropic efforts.
+She was driven by challenges and enlightenment through her John Carroll education.

 In 1978, after meeting with an admissions advisor, Geller began the first of her nine years as a JCU student.
 Back in 1951, she studied for one quarter at The Ohio State University right after high school, but her education was hindered.